estelaet/OrbitVision-System/README.md

 # 🌌 About

-OrbitVision-System is a real-time satellite tracking and orbital monitoring platform built with Python.
+OrbitVision-System is a modern satellite tracking and orbital monitoring platform built with Python and Flask.

 The system provides:
-- 🛰️ Live satellite tracking
+- 🛰️ Real-time satellite tracking
-- 🌍 Orbital visualization
+- 🌍 Interactive globe visualization
 - 📡 Telemetry monitoring
-- 📈 Satellite analytics
+- 📈 Orbital analytics
-- 🧭 Trajectory prediction
+- 🧭 Orbit prediction systems
-- 🖥️ Interactive dashboard interface
+- 🌐 Live satellite mapping

 Designed for aerospace enthusiasts, researchers, and developers interested in orbital systems and space technology.